aki2o/auto-complete-pcmp/README.md

 ### Manually

-Download bbdb-.el and put it on your load-path.
+Download auto-complete-pcmp.el and put it on your load-path.
 -   In this case, you need to install each of the following dependency.

 ### Dependency